shadow-robot/sr_benchmarking/docs/user_guide/3_benchmark_description.md

 # Benchmark description
 The benchmark problems we define here require the specification of these components:
+* Robot model: The particular robot used for the experiments.
 * Scenes: The environment to be used for motion planning.
-* Robot model: The particular robot used for the experiments.
 * Queries: A set of initial and goal robot states associated with the scenes.

+## Robot Model

 ## Scenes
 The scene file format (.scene) is used to define a scene where the robot will be performing the motions.
 It can be imported, modified and exported using the Motion Planning RViz plugin.

-The scenes defined for our benchmarks can be found [here](https://github.com/shadow-robot/sr_benchmarking/tree/kinetic-devel/sr_moveit_planner_benchmarking/experiments/scenes)
+The scenes defined for our benchmarks can be found [here](https://github.com/shadow-robot/sr_benchmarking/tree/kinetic-devel/sr_moveit_planner_benchmarking/experiments/scenes) and are shown in the following pictures:

-Here are some pictures of them:
 ```eval_rst
 +------------+------------+
 | |image0|   | |image1|   |